RISHI27-dot/RISHI27-dot/README.md

 ### Hi there 👋
-My name is Rishikesh Donakdar.
-I am Second Year at Veermata Jijabai Technological University, Mumbai, Maharashtra.
+I Am Rishikesh Donadkar.
+I am Third Year Student at Veermata Jijabai Technological University, Mumbai, Maharashtra.

 <!--
 **RISHI27-dot/RISHI27-dot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.